Igbo communities beg Buhari to release Nnamdi Kanu to them

 By Dennis Agbo

-The Association of South East Town Unions, ASETU, also known as Igbo Town Unions, have pleaded with President Muhammadu Buhari to release the leader of the Indigenous People of Biafra, IPOB, to their custody, promising to produce him anytime he is needed and at anywhere.
+The Association of South East Town Unions, ASETU, also known as Igbo Town Unions, has pleaded with President Mohammadu Buhari to release the leader of the Indigenous People of Biafra, IPOB, to their custody, promising to produce him anytime he is needed and at any location.

-The Igbo communities cited instances such as in the Niger Delta and North East areas of where dialogue and compromise resolved problems of insecurity in the regions other than use of legalities.
+The Igbo communities cited instances such as in the Niger Delta and North East areas where dialogue and compromise resolved problems of insecurity in the regions other than the use of legalities.

 ASETU made the plea in an open letter to President Buhari after an emergency Extra-Ordinary National Caucus meeting in Awka, Anambra State.